HLS-PGR-newsletter/HLS-PGR-newsletter/opportunities.md

 * **Sports and Exercise Science Journal Club**:

 Student-led journal club for postgraduates looking at all research health and physical activity related.
 Held on the **first Tuesday of every month 10-11am**.
-Hosted by the Doctoral College and Centre for Research Capability and Development sessions will take place in the Blackbird Room, Elm Bank.
-Come along to discuss, or for those more shy ones simply listen to the views and opinions from people with similar research interests.
+Hosted by the Doctoral College and Centre for Research Capability and Development, sessions will take place in the **Blackbird Room at Elm Bank**.
+Come along to discuss, or for those of you who are more shy, simply listen to the views and opinions from people with similar research interests.

-This months (**5th June**) meeting will look at research on walking football for the over 50’s: "The impact of 12 weeks walking football on health and fitness in males over 50 years of age" - Arnold, Bruce-Low & Sammut (2015)
+This month's (**5th June**) meeting will look at research on walking football for the over 50’s: ["The impact of 12 weeks walking football on health and fitness in males over 50 years of age" - Arnold, Bruce-Low & Sammut (2015)](http://bmjopensem.bmj.com/content/1/1/bmjsem-2015-000048).

 <center> <h1> Conferences </h1> </center>